Anil567849/learn-vector-db/README.md

 # How to use this app

-1. run the app - in the root folder
+1. Run the app - use this cmd in the root folder
 ``` bash
 bun run dev
 ```

-2. create new terminal
+2. Run the docker - create new terminal
 ``` bash
 cd src/docker
 docker-compose up